(En las Afueras de la Ciudad)

 Hidden in the Woods looks like a lost film from the 1970s.
 The photography is deliberately ragged and the print grainy, resembling a work of the genre that people think used to be called grindhouse.
 It reminds of one of the efforts that jumped aboard the early Backwoods Brutality cycle – it could easily be a 1970s copy of The Last House on the Left (1972) or The Texas Chain Saw Massacre (1974).
 All that seems missing is the sprocket marks and frame flickers or the Tarantino-esque movie in-references and dialogue in ironic quote marks and we would have a work that belongs to the modern cod-grindhouse genre.

-Hidden in the Woods (2014) was the English-language remake, also directed by Patricio Valladares and starring Michael Biehn as the father and William Forsythe as the gang leader.
+Hidden in the Woods (2014) was the English-language remake, also directed by Patricio Valladares and starring Michael Biehn as the father and William Forsythe as the gang leader with the action relocated to Texas, although that plays out more as a gory rural crime film than a horror film and falls outside of inclusion here.